George Washington Vanderbilt was born in 1862

 to William Henry and Maria Louisa Vanderbilt.
 George’s family

-descendants arrived in America around
+ancestors arrived in America around

 1650, emigrating from Holland and settling on Staten Island, New